 Few structural systems are as iconic as the truss.
 Forming historic bridge designs, trusses within architecture have usually been reserved for roof forms.
 From the rectilinear Vierendeel to Bowstring, Warren and Pratt configurations, different trusses take on a variety of shapes and sizes.
 Combining multiple members that behave as a single object, these systems are usually made with multiple units and nodes.
-The two basic truss types, pitched and parallel, are normally designed by understanding both tensile and compressive forces.
-Fundamentally, joints or panel points are linked to straight members that become triangular, planar or space frame systems.

 Located in La Malbaie’s area of the “Terrasses Cap à l’Aigle,” Chalet Blanche was designed to complement the landscape of Charlevoix in a modern fashion.
 The project combines raw concrete, white stained wood and steel to maximize panoramic views and recall the structure of vernacular bridges.